Print Collateral Still Has a Place in Your Communications Plan

 Some segments of your market may prefer print marketing.
 The Pew Internet & American Life Project reports that 53 percent of Americans age 65 and older use the Internet or email.¹ If your marketing efforts are exclusively digital, you’re missing nearly half of all seniors.
 A study by the Direct Marketing Association also shows that Spanish-speaking households have a higher response rate from direct mail than non-Spanish-speaking households.² Depending on your target demographic, you may miss opportunities if you eliminate print from your marketing toolkit.

 Digital printing and other strategies make printed collateral more cost-effective than in the past.
 At Grapevine, we recommend clients use offset printing and high-quality paper for information that is unlikely to change.
 In other cases, we create pre-printed templates that our clients modify for information that changes frequently, creating a cost-effective alternative that also allows for greater flexibility.

-Of course, e-blast newsletters, web sites, search engine optimization, social media and blogs are integral to today’s successful marketing plans.
-By combining online marketing with compelling print pieces, the result is a powerful communications mix that doesn’t have to bust your budget.
+We can show you how to combine with email marketing, web sites, search engine optimization, social media and blogs with traditional print to make a successful integrated marketing campaign.
+Combining online marketing with compelling print pieces can result in a powerful communications mix that doesn’t have to bust your budget.

 Allison Imre is the owner and president of Grapevine Communications.
 Contact Allison at email@example.com or call 941-351-0024 to find out more about our services or get started with your new marketing campaign today.